nadiamariduena/python-intro-2024-privat/z_decorators.md

 <br>

+<a name="staticmethod_examples"></a>

 ### 🟠 When to Use staticmethod

+### 👾 1.
+Example:

-**Example Scenario:** You have a utility function that logically belongs to a class but doesn’t need to interact with the class or instance data.
+ - - You have a utility function that logically belongs to a class but doesn’t need to interact with the class or instance data.

 ```python
 class MathUtils: